 Mistletoe plant seeds are spread all over the forest by thrushes, doves, and other birds.
-After consuming its white berries, they carry them to the branches of other trees, to which these seeds stick due to their gelatinous covering.
+After consuming its white berries, they carry them to the branches of different trees, to which these seeds stick due to their gelatinous covering.
 The seeds germinate there, usually on fir trees, poplars, or apple trees, giving birth to a new plant.

 - Mistletoe NON-Alcohol liquid extract contains ONLY natural ingredients!